 Normalization is a problematic subject and it is essential to consider the question of the study.
 If the study aims to compare tissue performance, such as the effects of a certain treatment on a specific tissue, then normalization can be successful, using tissue mass or protein content, for example.
-If the aim, however, is to find differences of mitochondrial function independent of mitochondrial density (Table 6), then normalization to a mitochondrial marker is imperative.
+If the aim, however, is to find differences of mitochondrial function independent of mitochondrial density (Table 6), then normalization to a mitochondrial marker is imperative (Fig. 9).
 However, one cannot assume that quantitative changes in various markers such as mitochondrial proteins necessarily occur in parallel with one another.
 It is important to first establish that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
 On the other hand, the goal of comparing results across projects and institutions requires some standardization on normalization for entry into a databank.

-Mitochondrial concentration, C{mte} , and mitochondrial markers: It is important that mitochondrial content in the tissue and the measurement chamber be quantified, as a physiological output and result of mitochondrial biogenesis and degradation, and as a quantity for normalization in functional analyses.
+Mitochondrial concentration, C{mte} , and mitochondrial markers: It is important that mitochondrial concentration in the tissue and the measurement chamber be quantified, as a physiological output and result of mitochondrial biogenesis and degradation, and as a quantity for normalization in functional analyses.
 Mitochondrial organelles comprise a cellular reticulum that is in a continual flux of fusion and fission.
 Hence the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted as a number of occurring elements.
 Therefore, quantification of the "amount" of mitochondria depends on measurement of chosen mitochondrial markers.
 'Mitochondria are the structural and functional elemental units of cell respiration' (Gnaiger 2014).
 The quantity of a mitochondrial marker can be considered as the measurement of the amount of elemental mitochondrial units or mitochondrial elements, mte.
-However, since mitochondrial quality changes under certain stimuli, particularly in mitochondrial dysfunction, some markers can vary while other markers are unchanged.
-(1) Mitochondrial volume or membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
-(2) Mitochondrial marker enzymes (amounts or activities) and molecular markers can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; or inner mt-membrane markers, e.g., cytochrome c oxidase activity, c0 oxidase activity, c1 one c2 oxidase activity, c2 oxidase activity to mitochondrial pathway capacity, measured as ETS or OXPHOS capacity, can be considered as an integrative functional mitochondrial marker.
+However, since mitochondrial quality changes under certain stimuli, particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017), some markers can vary while other markers are unchanged.
+(1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; or inner mt-membrane markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, TOM20.
+(3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, measured as ET or OXPHOS capacity, can be considered as an integrative functional mitochondrial marker.

 Depending on the type of mitochondrial marker, the mitochondrial elements, mte, are expressed in marker-specific units.
-Although concentration and density are used synonymously in physical chemistry, it is recommended to distinguish experimental mitochondrial concentration, $C{\text{mte}}=\text{mte}/V$ and physiological mitochondrial density, $D{\text{mte}}=\text{mte}/m_X$.
-Then mitochondrial density is the amount of mitochondrial elements per mass of tissue.
-The former is mitochondrial density multiplied by sample mass concentration, $C{\text{mte}}=D{\text{mte}}\cdot C{mX}$, or mitochondrial content multiplied by sample number concentration, $C{\text{mte}}=\text{mte}X\cdot C{NX}$ (Table 6).
+Although concentration and density are used synonymously in physical chemistry, it is recommended to distinguish experimental mitochondrial concentration, $C{\text{mte}} = \text{mte/}V$ and physiological mitochondrial density, $D{\text{mte}} = \text{mte/}m_X$.
+Then mitochondrial density is the amount of mitochondrial elements per mass of tissue (Fig. 9).
+The former is mitochondrial density multiplied by sample mass concentration, $C{\text{mte}} = D{\text{mte}} \cdot C{mX}$, or mitochondrial content multiplied by sample number concentration, $C{\text{mte}} = \text{mte}{X'} \cdot C{NX}$ (Table 6).